hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Production Process.md

 #### Filler Word Removal

 Descript has a lot of features that make it easy to remove filler words from you podcast.
 It is amazing how far removing a few "uh"s can go into making people sound better.
-Desript has the option to remove all filler words at once.
+Descript has the option to remove all filler words at once.
 I prefer to go 1 by 1 and leave the filler words that make sense in the transcript.
-Sometimes the person is using those filler words on purpose to give thier speech character, and it would suck to remove that.
+Sometimes the person is using those filler words on purpose to give their speech character, and it would suck to remove that.

 #### Script Audit

 This is where all the true editing happen.
 In this step I will listen to the podcast in full and fix any issues in the automated transcription.
-This includes correcting the grammer in the automated transcription as well.
+This includes correcting the grammar in the automated transcription as well.

 **Timing style guide:**